They're moving! Plus, William gives up a very important role...

 Kensington Palace has issued an update about The Duke and Duchess of Cambridge’s plans for 2017.
-In a statement released earlier this year, which includes a quote from Prince William, the palace also revealed that the family-of-four are in for a big change this year.
+In a statement released earlier this morning, which includes a quote from Prince William, the palace revealed that the family-of-four are in for a big change this year.

 When we think of Prince William, we probably imagine him smiling and waving at cheering crowds.
 Probably dressed in his official uniform.
 Maybe standing next to the Queen with Kate and his adorable children in tow.

 However, for the past two years, the Prince has been working as a pilot with the National Air Ambulance.
 William has always said how incredibly, “proud to serve” he was with the East Anglia Air Ambulance, and it is a role away from royal life that he has really cherished.

 An entirely different side to Prince William was displayed when the BBC offered a look inside the trauma team where Prince William works last year.